visualopsholdings/nodes/README.md

 }
 ```

 The session id, is just turned around for convenience.
-It isn't used by ZMQChat.
+It isn't used by Nodes.

 #### Streams